hkl123/floating-form-labels/README.md

     @include floating-form-labels($position-top, $reserved-space);
 }
 ```
-As you can see there are **two parameters our mixin expects**.
+As you can see there are **two parameters in our mixin expects**.
 The first one (`$position-top`) is used to move the label from its regular position above the input element.
 The second one (`$reserved-space`) is used to create a padding-top inside the wrapper to reserve the space for the label to get floated.

 > Why didn't you choose a better way to center the label above the input?